unexpectedpanda/retool/readme.md

 # Retool

-Retool converts [Redump](http://redump.org/) and [No-Intro](https://www.no-intro.org/) dats to 1G1R.
+Retool converts [Redump](http://redump.org/) and [No-Intro](https://www.no-intro.org/) dats to 1G1R, doing a better job than dat managers.
 It has both GUI and CLI versions.

 You'll need a dat manager to use the files Retool creates, such as [CLRMamePro](https://mamedev.emulab.it/clrmamepro/),